balena-io/pinejs/docs/CustomServerCode.md

 `setup(app, sbvrUtils, db)`

-If provided this function will be called whilst the server starts up and can be used to add custom server code for your project.
+If provided, this function will be called whilst the server starts up and can be used to add custom server code for your project.
 This function can return a promise, which the server will wait upon if you need to initialize something before the server listens.

 ### app
 This is an [express.js](http://expressjs.com/) app instance, and can be used to add your own routes.